lizaveta-holadneva/webscaping_priority_tires/README.md

 # Web scaping of priority tires website
 Web scarping with Selenium and BeatifullSoup

 Requirments file stats what libraries should be downloaded.
-Configuration file is for connecting to the MySQL Database.
+Configuration file is for connecting to the MySQL Database, Proxy and identifying list of sizes for scaping.